19sriram/zzl/documentation/Tasks.md

 1. Default roles - Licensingpartner(Lpartner), CEO, Admin, Executive, Manager

-2. LicensingPartner not to show in system
+2. LicensingPartner not to show in system - So filter from backend itself.

-3. Front End will show only Admin, CEO, Manager  when selected from "reporting to" dropdown and won't show "Executive"
+3. Front End will show only Admin, CEO, Manager  when selected from "reporting to" dropdown and won't show "Executive".
+FrontEnd will filter the Executive role